Chimamanda Ngozi Adichie

 Tarana Burke is a civil rights activist who was the original founder of the “Me Too” movement, which she started in 2006.
 It later became a global phenomenon that raised awareness about sexual harassment, abuse, and assault in society.
 Tarana Burke was born September 12, 1973 in The Bronx, NY.
 Her childhood was difficult.
 She grew up in a low-income, working class family in a housing project.
 She was raped and sexually assaulted both as a child and a teenager.
 Since then, it’s been her passion to help improve the lives of girls who go through extreme hardships.
 In 2017 Burke and other influential female activists were named “the silence breakers” by Timemagazine.
 She currently serves at the Girls for Gender Equity in Brooklyn as its senior director.
 Tarana Burke originally coined the phrase “me too” while working at Just Be Inc., a nonprofit she founded in 2003 that focused on the overall well-being of young women of color.
 Burke was talking with a young girl who revealed that her mother’s boyfriend had been sexually assaulting her.
 Burke was searching for the right words to help empathize with the countless number of young ones who have disclosed their experiences to her.
 Ever since then, Burke has said “You’re not alone.
 This happened to me too”. “me too” has helped shape her campaign for activism to help anyone to has experiences sexual harassment, abuse, or assault.

-To hear Tarana Burke’s reflection on the “me too” movement watch this video from the Cut.
+Hear Tarana Burke’s reflection on the “me too” movement from the Cut.

 “‘me too’ became the way to succinctly and powerfully connect with other people and give people permission to start their journey to heal.” – Tarana Burke